Trainorama 44 Class Diesel Locomtovie

 A number of preserved examples are main line registered and, as well as operating heritage trains, periodically operate services for other operators.
 There are 10 of the 44 class locos preserved 4401, 4403, 4420, 4464, 4465, 4468, 4472, 4473, 4486, 4490 with a further 9 stored 4458, 4461, 4463, 4471, 4477, 4483, 4488, 4497, 4498 and the remaining 81 scrapped.

 DCC with Sound and Light Modifications

-The Trainorama 44 Class was released in 2005 and included an 8 Pin socket for fitting a DCC decoder plus a 4 pin sound ready speaker socket with two 8 ohm speakers making it a perfect solution for sound.
+The Trainorama 44 Class was released in 2005 and included an 8 Pin socket for fitting a DCC decoder, plus a 4 pin sound ready speaker socket with two 8 ohm speakers wired for 16 ohm operation.
 The model featured incandescent light bulbs to light up the front and rear headlights, along with the front number boards.
 This model did not include marker lights.

-In February 2020, Trainorama released a 2nd run that included a 21 pin socket for fitting a DCC decoder with two 8 ohm speakers making it a perfect solution for sound.
-The model featured LED headlights and marker lights with some models having illuminated segregated number boxes at the rear of the loco.
+In February 2020, Trainorama released a 2nd run that included a 21 pin socket for fitting a DCC decoder with two 8 ohm speakers, wired for 4 ohm operation.
+The model featured LED headlights and marker lights, with some models having illuminated segregated number boxes at the rear of the loco.